cyberbotics/webots-doc/reference/supervisor.md

 in the world.
 It means that for any [Solid](solid.md) node containing a [Physics](physics.md) node, the linear and angular velocities of the corresponding body are reset to 0, hence the inertia is also zeroed.
-This is actually implemented by calling the ODE `dBodySetLinearVel` and `dBodySetAngularVel` functions for all bodies with a zero velocity parameter.
+This is actually implemented by calling the ODE's `dBodySetLinearVel` and `dBodySetAngularVel` functions for all bodies with a zero velocity parameter.
 This function is especially useful for resetting a robot to its initial position and inertia.
 To stop the inertia of a single [Solid](solid.md) node please refer